danielgrewal/SecureFileTransfer/README.md

 # SOFE4840 Final Project - Secure File Transfer System

-This Python program enables secure file transfer between a sender and a receiver using RSA for key exchange and AES-256 for encryption of the actual file data.
-The program dynamically generates RSA keys for each session, ensuring secure key exchange over an insecure channel, and then uses AES-256 to securely encrypt the file data being transferred.
-(NOTE: more to be added with server authentication component)

-## Features

-- **RSA Key Exchange**: Securely exchanges AES keys using RSA encryption to ensure that file transfers are secure even over public networks.
-- **AES-256 Encryption**: Utilizes AES-256 encryption to secure file data during transfer, providing a high level of security.
-- **Dynamic Key Generation**: RSA keys are generated dynamically for each session, enhancing security by ensuring that keys are not reused across sessions.
-- **(NOTE: more to be added with server authentication component)**
+This application demonstrates secure file transfer using a key server for AES key distribution, a client that can act as either a sender or receiver, and ZeroMQ with CurveZMQ for encrypted communication.
+The key server provides AES keys to authenticated clients, which then use these keys to encrypt and decrypt files during transfer.

-## Requirements
+## Prerequisites

 - Python 3.6 or higher
-- PyCryptodome library
+- Flask: For the key server's web interface
+- PyZMQ: For messaging between the client and server
+- PyCryptodome: For AES encryption and decryption
+- Requests: For HTTP requests from the client to the key server
+- OpenSSL: For generating self-signed certificates (development/testing)

 ## Installation

-To use this program, you need to have Python installed on your machine.
-If you haven't already, download and install Python from [python.org](https://www.python.org/).

-Then, install the required PyCryptodome library using pip:
+First, ensure you have Python installed on your machine.
+Then, install the required libraries using pip:

-pip install pycryptodome
+pip install flask pyzmq pycryptodome requests

+## Running the Application

+### Key Server

+Run the key server using server.py
+The server will start, and a self-signed SSL certificate will be generated if it doesn't already exist.

+### Client

+Run the client using client.py in a seperate terminal (or use another instance of python debugger).
+Follow the prompts in the console to authenticate with the key server, and choose whether to send or receive a file.

-## Usage
+## Security Notes

-Run main.py and select either sender or receiver mode. (add more when server component is added)
+The application uses self-signed SSL certificates for HTTPS communication in development.
+For production environments, use certificates signed by a trusted Certificate Authority (CA).
+The verify=False parameter is used in the client's requests.post call for simplicity in development and testing.
+This disables SSL certificate verification and is not recommended for production use.
+Ensure proper certificate verification in production environments.